MianMuzammil67/Pak-Tunes/README.md

-# 🎧 Android Media App
+# 🎧 Android Media App (Under Development)

-An Android application built using Kotlin, following the MVVM architecture pattern.
-This app integrates several modern Android components and libraries, providing a clean, scalable, and maintainable codebase.
+An Android application built using Kotlin, currently under active development.
+This app is designed following modern Android development practices and integrates several powerful libraries and components.

+---

+## 🚧 Status

+> **⚠️ This project is currently under development.**
+>
+> Features, UI, and functionality are actively being worked on and may change frequently.
+Contributions and feedback are welcome!

+---.

 ## 🚀 Features